jehanson4/SKT-Visualizer/Design20/DevNotes.md

  * <https://developer.apple.com/documentation/metal/generating_multiple_output_vertex_streams_from_one_input_stream>
  * "vertex amplification"
  * "layered rendering"
- * "texture slides"
+ * "texture slices"
  * <https://developer.apple.com/documentation/metal/mtlrenderpassdescriptor/rendering_to_multiple_texture_slices_in_a_draw_command>
 4. Depth testing -- "depth texture" or "depth buffer"
  * <https://developer.apple.com/documentation/metal/calculating_primitive_visibility_using_depth_testing>
- * When I'm trying to make sufe the node goes on top of the net, and the descent line goes on top of the node, I can use the order in which I submit commands to the command queue
+ * When I'm trying to make sure the node goes on top of the net, and the descent line goes on top of the node, I can use the order in which I submit commands to the command queue

 <https://developer.apple.com/videos/play/wwdc2019/611/>